Vegetative Fuels Management Mapping

-As of September, we are also moving towards the final stage of the project: bringing together a patchwork of the broader community of professionals in Hawaii dealing with wildfire threats and impacts to identify shared priorities and generate project ideas.
+As of December 2018, we have been moving towards the final stage of the project: bringing together a patchwork of the broader community of professionals in Hawaii dealing with wildfire threats and impacts to identify shared priorities and generate project ideas.

-Our next workshop will be for Maui professionals who can share vegetation management needs and priority next step actions:
+Our next workshops will be for professionals on Oahu, Kauai, Hawaii Island, and Molokai who can share vegetation management needs and priority next step actions:

 Together let’s improve wildfire protection for natural resources & communities!